 - Photocopy of the business registration, i.e., DTI registration form, SEC certificate of registration, with Articles of Incorporation (AOI), and By-Laws/franchise agreement, etc. (if applicable).

 Given that the business is already registered the requirements above are completed, kindly proceed to the Business Bureau for submission of the same.
-After this, you will be given a date to claim your paper, which is generally three (3) days after the date of filing.
+After this, you will be given a date to claim your paper, generally three (3) days after the filing date.

 Once you get the paper, proceed to the Office of the City Treasurer for assessment of the applicable fees and payment of the same.
 After such payment, you will have to forward the application form to the Bureau of Fire Protection (BFP), which will schedule within three (3) days the ocular inspection of the business premises.